For families of nonspeaking children

 Learn about the 'speller' community — nonspeaking and minimally speaking autistic individuals who communicate through letterboards.
 What this means, why it matters, and how to support your child.

-8 min read
+7 min read

-Are You an RPM Provider?
+Are You a Provider?

 Claim Your Free Listing